91DarioDev/forwardscoverbot/README.md

 ```

 ## Config the bot:

-- open `forwards-pics-bot/config/config.example.yaml`
+- into `forwards-pics-bot/config`

-- select all and copy
-- create a file `forwards-pics-bot/config/config.yaml`
+- copy to a new file like ` cp config.example.yaml config.yaml `

-- paste and replace the values with real values
+- edit and replace the values with work values

 - save and close

 ## Run the bot:

 ```
-hatsune /path/config.yaml
+bot /path/config.yaml
 ```

 ## Upgrade the bot:

 ```
 cd /path/forwards-pics-bot
 git pull